-As one of our closes neighbours, New Zealand is the perfect place for an international getaway.
-With so many things to see all over the country, if you're looking for a tip from a couple of locals, photographer Emma and her partner Jacob are the couple to speak to.
 When looking to get some New Zealand travel content, we thought what better way than to go straight to the source.
-Emma and Jacob are experts when it comes to exploring their home country.
+Photographer Emma and her partner Jacob are experts when it comes to exploring their home country.
 Nowadays, they spend as much time as possible exploring New Zealand in their Troopy.
 We had a chat to Emma about one of her favourite regions in the North Island, the East Cape.

 We were told some time ago that if you want to see the real New Zealand, head to the East Cape.
 From the forested peaks of Te Urewera, to the long stretching high country roads of the Eastland Backbone, to the endless outlook of the Pacific Ocean, this area is one of the last untouched and remote parts of the country.
 It’s the ultimate wild playground and one we head to time and time again.

 We typically have a vague idea of where we want to be at the end of each day on our trips around the Cape, but we never have much of a plan because, well, you don’t really need one.
 This roughly 9000km² area isn’t huge but it’s packed with tracks, campsites, and natural attractions making it an ideal spot to explore for any 4WDer.
 Take it easy and park up at one of the beach-side freedom camping spots along the coast or venture inland up to one of the many rivers you’ll no doubt come across.
 However, if you like to tour, the East Cape has something on offer for everyone.
 We tend to start our trip at Opotiki and follow the coast down to Gisborne then cut back through the Waioeka Gorge to Opotiki which is a round trip of about 470km.

 When to go